How to report a stolen bike (step-by-step)

-Between April 2014 and March 2015, there were 381,000 reported incidents of bike theft in England and Wales.
-When you take into account that a large proportion of people (up to 75%) don’t even report their stolen bicycles to the authorities then the potential figure is even more staggering.
+Over 75,000 bicycles are stolen in the UK each year.
+When you consider that a large proportion of people (up to 75%) don’t even report their stolen bicycles to the authorities, the potential figure is even more staggering.

-That sinking feeling you get when you realise that your bike is no longer where you left it is sadly all too common, but there are things that you can and should do as quickly as possible to maximise your chances of recovering it.
-Here's what to do when your bike is stolen:
+That sinking feeling you get when you realise that your bike is no longer where you left it is sadly all too common, but there are things you can and should do as quickly as possible to maximise your chances of recovering it.
+Here's our guide on how to report a stolen bike.

 1. Don’t panic!

-After it’s become clear that your bicycle really has gone missing, often the next emotion people experience is understandably anger and/or outrage.
+After it’s clear that your bicycle really has gone missing, often the next emotion people experience is anger or outrage.
 Some people also feel embarrassed that they have been a victim of this type of crime, especially if they feel they didn’t adequately secure their bike and they blame themselves.

-However, it’s important to make sure that you are able to set emotions aside in order to put the next steps in motion as quickly as you can to stand the best possible chance of getting your property back.
+However, it’s important to make sure that you can set emotions aside and report your stolen bike to the authorities as soon as possible stand the best chance of getting your property back.

 2. Inform the police